 Recovery from Sexual abuse and sexual violence is a common reason that clients attend psychosexual therapy.
 Unwanted sexual experiences can lead to traumatic triggers.
 These triggers can leave the survivors avoiding any sexually charged dynamic or adversely, becoming overtly sexualized as if re-enacting the abuse and the resultant feelings of shame.

 I felt honoured earlier in my career to spend a year with a charity: www.mankindcounselling.org that supports men and their partners to heal and process unwanted sexual experiences and abuse.
-Sexual abuse amongst men goes unreported due to shame, guilt, and masculine bravado.
+Sexual abuse amongst men is massively under-reported due to shame, guilt, and masculine bravado, and when it is reported may not be taken seriously by the judiciary.

 My training as a Psychosexual therapist followed my exploration into Tantra & Taoist sexual philosophies both contemporary and historical.